phmonte/Buildalyzer/README.md

 ### Microsoft.Build.Tasks.CodeAnalysis and Microsoft.Build.Framework Mismatch

-If you see an error like this when using Buildalyzer from a .NET Framework project:
+If you see an error like this in the MSBuild log when using Buildalyzer from a .NET Framework project:

 ```
 Target CoreCompile: